Williamdst/Capstone-2/Data/README.md

 <h2>Stations-Decision-Points</h2>
-The 79 stations where the challenger needs to make a decision
+The 79 stations where the challenger needs to make a decision. <br />

-<h4>Stations-Official-472</h4>
+<b>Stations-Official-472</b><br />
 The list of all 472 stations needed to complete the challenge.
 For example Broadway Junction, although a single point on the map is considered three different stations.
 One for the A/C, the L, and J/Z trains.

-Stations-Raw
+<b>Stations-Raw</b><br />
 The raw station data provided by the MTA website.